-All our schools may be the only stable, secure and safe element in the lives of children at risk of, or who have suffered harm.
+Our school may be the only stable, secure and safe element in the lives of children at risk of, or who have suffered harm.
 Nevertheless, whilst at school, their behaviour may be challenging and defiant, or they may instead be withdrawn, or display abusive behaviours towards other children.
-All our schools recognise that some children may abuse their peers and any incidents of peer on peer abuse will be managed in the same way as any other child protection concern and will follow the same procedures.
+Our school recognises that some children may abuse their peers and any incidents of peer on peer abuse will be managed in the same way as any other child protection concern and will follow the same procedures.
 We will seek advice and support from other agencies as appropriate.

 Peer on peer abuse can manifest itself in many ways.
-This may include bullying (including cyber bullying), physical abuse, sexual violence / sexual harassment, 'sexting' or initiation / hazing type violence and rituals.
-We do not tolerate any harmful behaviour in our schools and will take swift action to intervene where this occurs.
+This may include bullying (including cyber bullying), physical abuse, sexual violence / sexual harassment, 'up-skirting', 'sexting' or initiation / hazing type violence and rituals.
+We do not tolerate any harmful behaviour in school and will take swift action to intervene where this occurs.
 We use lessons and assemblies to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
-Our schools understand the different gender issues that can be prevalent when dealing with peer on peer abuse.
+Our school understands the different gender issues that can be prevalent when dealing with peer on peer abuse.

 At Perryfields Infant School, if any peer on peer abuse concerns arise all staff follow the SET procedures and inform the Designated Safeguarding Lead.
 Both sets of parents are informed of the incidents and together an action plan is agreed incorporating support, targets and consequences.
 Referrals will be made and advice sought according to individual situations.
-At this time, we will refer to the schools Anti-bullying policy, Safeguarding policy and promoting positive behaviour for learning policy.
+At this time, we will refer to the schools Anti-bullying policy, Safeguarding policy and Behaviour policy.